-The energy charge covers the cost of purchasing and delivering electricity to your home.
+This charge is the wholesale power cost which covers the cost of generating and transmitting power from the power plant to MJM substations.
 MJM does not generate its own electricity.
 Instead, we purchase it wholesale from a generation and transmission cooperative in Indianapolis.
-Like other electric companies, MJM bases its energy charge on kilowatt hours.
+Like other electric companies, MJM bases its power supplier energy charge on kilowatt hours (kWh).
 One kilowatt hour is equal to 1,000 watt hours.
 A watt hour is the amount of energy used by a one-watt load drawing power for one hour.
 For example, a 100-watt light bulb uses 100 watts of power in one hour.

-If your home uses electricity as its primary heating source, you are eligible for a discount on your rate during the winter months of November, December, January, February, and March.
+If your home uses electricity as its primary heating source, you may be eligible for a discount on your rate during the winter months of November, December, January, February, and March.

-The facility charge covers the cost of maintaining the equipment used to send electricity to your home.
+This charge covers the cost of maintaining the equipment used to send electricity to your home.
 This includes the cost of transformers, meters, lines, and poles.
-Your facility charge remains the same each month and is based on your power needs.
+Your service delivery charge remains the same each month and is based on your power needs.

 Taxes and additional services

 The remaining charges on your bill are taxes and any additional services you may have with MJM, such as a security light.
 Illinois Public Utility Tax is .0032 cents per kilowatt hour.

 Is your bill higher than it was last month?